Addiction & Recovery: Cultural Elements of Working with Hispanic, Latino/a, & Latinx/e Populations

 Este seminario virtual se presentará en inglés con

-interpretación al español
+interpretación al español.

 This training will explore the development of substance use disorder (SUD) disparities in the US and their impacts on Hispanic/Latino/x/e individuals, families, and communities.
 Utilizing a social justice framework, participants will learn about cultural elements, building health equity, and community engagement.
 They will also learn about approaches and strategies grounded in cultural humility, cultural self-assessments, and other tools designed to improve services and eliminate health disparities.